 Many reliable reports state that the regular use of sauna can help reduce the risk of cardiovascular diseases.
 The use of a sauna can help lower blood pressure and enhance heart function.

 Helps improve sauna

 A dry sauna dries the skin during use.
-Therefore, people who suffer from psoriasis can greatly benefit by using a sauna.
+Therefore, people who suffer from psoriasis can greatly benefit from using a sauna.
 However, those with atopic dermatitis may find that it worsens their symptoms.